Yummiii/sd-webui-forge-docker/Readme.md

       - "7860:7860"
     environment:
       - "ARGS=--listen --enable-insecure-extension-access" # Insecure extension access is required if you want to install extensions with the listen flag
+      - "UI=forge" # Specifies the UI that will be downloaded, forge for the forge webui or auto for the AUTOMATIC1111 webui
     deploy:
       resources:
         reservations: